djbowen95/Weight-A-Minute/README.md

 2. Meet the Developers

 3. Using Weight a Minute
- - Create an Account
+ - Creating Your Account
- - Recording Your Workout
+ - Recording Your First Workout
+ - Looking At Your Exercise History
+ - Changing Your Profile
- - View Your Past Workouts
+ - Visualising Your Data* (atm just pie chart)

 4. Building Weight a Minute
 - Node / Node Package Manager